 Now, tap on it, and the system will add it to the Deam Machine's UniFi controller.
 The whole process took me less than a few minutes.
 After that, I could change the name of the Beacon and use the mobile app to manage it, including viewing connected clients and a host of other geeky information.

 By the way, while the setup was easy, I did notice some minor oddities.
-The mobile app doesn’t allow for firmware updates.
-For that, you’ll need to use the web interface of the Dream Machine.
+The mobile app doesn't allow for firmware updates.
+For that, you'll need to use the web interface of the Dream Machine.
 In my testing, the Beacon worked much better with the latest firmware, which is generally the case with most hardware — make sure you update it right away.

 Once everything is up and running, just like any other mesh system, clients connected to the Beacon will enjoy all the settings and features of the Dream Machine itself.
 Among other things, that means the mesh has much more to offer than an AmpliFi HD set.

 UDM BeaconHD: Excellent performance

 I stacked the UniFi AP BeaconHD Wi-Fi MeshPoint up against satellite units of other Wi-Fi 5 mesh systems, and it did very well for a dual-band broadcaster.

 Specifically, at a close distance of fewer than 10 feet (3 m), my 3x3 Wi-Fi 5 clients were able to get a sustained speed of 314 Mbps out of it.
 When I increased the distance to 40 feet (12 m), it averaged 242 Mbps, faster than the tri-band Netgear Orbi RBK50.

 It was hard for me to test the coverage of the Dream Machine + BeaconHD combo mesh due to the issue with the plug.
 However, it's safe to say the two can handle some 4000 ft² (372 m²) quite easily, or even more, as long as you can find an excellent place for the Beacon.